qxu1994/LLM_grounding/README.md

 ## Planned Updates
 - Simplify the format of input files

-## Contributions
-We welcome contributions from the research community!
-If you have suggestions, feature requests, or bug reports, please open an issue or submit a pull request.

 ## Citation
 If you use this repository in your research, please cite our paper: